 - Ankle circles: sit comfortably, raise a foot, and begin moving your ankle in circles.
 Make sure to do this to both ankles.

 You deserve a pain-free life with full function of your wrists, ankles, shoulders, legs, and everything in between.
-At SPORT Orthopedics + Rehabilitation, we provide state-of-the-art treatments and procedures to assist your full recovery and to get you back to your normal life.
+At SPORT Orthopedics + Physical Therapy, we provide state-of-the-art treatments and procedures to assist your full recovery and to get you back to your normal life.
+If you’re suffering from one of many common foot injuries, we’re here to help.
 Call us today at (469) 200-2832 and we’ll fix you up.